Gaps in the CDH Journey

 The results will be shared and communicated with key groups such as research funders, researchers, patients and carers, and the wider research and policy community.

-This will help increase the likelihood that the Top 10 will influence future research to improve outcomes and wellbeing of those with CDH, and to those connected to CDH patients.
+This will help increase the likelihood that the Top 10 will influence future research to improve outcomes and wellbeing of those with CDH, and those connected to CDH patients.

 All project methods and results will be publicised to ensure full transparency.